LoicLw/FieldTracer/README.md

 FieldTracer
 ===========

+###Introduction

+###The Serval Project and Mapsforge

+The application interconnects with Serval.

+###More details

+The application is divided in 4 activities:

+- A **GPS tracing** activity to record in GPX or in plain text
+- A **traces sharing** and POI sharing activity that uses Serval Rhizome and from where an user can set automated sharing preferences
+- A **tools** activity to show all the maps in the network and locally and to download one map
+- A **settings** activity to set which recording format and which background map the application should use

-Functionality structure:
+###Functionality structure:

-Home
+Home page

   - GPS Tracing
 	* Show current location
     * Record a GPS trace
     * Record a Point of Interest
     * Show last trace